towolf/towolf.github.com/docs/PsychPriority/Priority.markdown

 In realtime mode, PTB will also try to lock down all of Matlab/Octaves memory into physical RAM, preventing it from being paged out to disk by the virtual memory manager.
-If it works, it's great\!
+If it works, it's great!
 However, the amount of lockable memory is restricted to max.
 50% of installed RAM memory on some older Linux setups, so if Matlab/Octave/your experiment would need more than 50% of available system memory, this will fail.
 PTB will output